clublettreurs/cure-script/config/docs/en/7-5-conjugation.md

 ### Helper adjective ない

-I've already mentioned it *(Lesson 7)* – probably the most common use is to attach the helper adjective ない to the sticky stem of a verb.
+I've already mentioned it<sup>[[7]](./7-negative-forms-and-adjectives-in-past-tense.md)</sup> – probably the most common use is to attach the helper adjective ない to the sticky stem of a verb.

 ![](../media/image386.webp)